jul3x/LogicCourse/README.md

 # LogicCourse
-Few exercises with main topic of propositional logic (MIMUW course)
+Few exercises with main topic of propositional and intuitionistic logic (MIMUW course)